Free no-obligation site survey · Nationwide coverage Contact Us

 Cut edge corrosion treatment survey near Winchester

-A real surveyor inspects the substrate, access and exposure across Winchester and Hampshire.
+One of our surveyors inspects the substrate, access and exposure across Winchester and Hampshire.

 Treating the edges as part of a full recoat

 Where the rest of the roof is showing its age too, chalky, faded, with sealants drying out around fixings, the sensible move is often to combine edge treatment with a full roof coating.
 One programme of work cleans the whole surface, deals with the corroded edges, seals the laps and fixings, and recoats the lot.
-The result is a roof addressed as a system rather than a series of patches, which is usually the better economics over any horizon longer than a couple of years.
+The result is a roof addressed as a system rather than a series of patches.
+That’s usually the better economics over any horizon longer than a couple of years.

 If a unit, barn or workshop roof near Winchester is showing rust at the edges, ask for a survey.
 You will get a straight answer about what it needs, and just as importantly about what it does not.